-In our history there has never been an official national symbol that solely and specifically recognizes in gratitude and respect the ultimate sacrifice made by members of the United States military in service to our nation.
-The Honor and Remember Flag was created for that purpose.
+All volunteer organization formed in 2012 serving familes of military and first responder heroes.
+The Honor and Remember flag was created to be an official national symbol that solely and specifically recognizes in gratitude and respect the ultimate sacrifice made by members of the United States military in service to our nation.

 THE HONOR AND REMEMBER FLAG IS A VISIBLE PUBLIC REMINDER TO ALL AMERICANS OF THE LIVES GIVEN TO PRESERVE FREEDOM;